jbagatta/johnny-throttle/README.md

 const config = perMinute(2)

-// Create a throttle that allows 5 executions per minute const throttle = new Throttle(lock, config, key);
+// Create a throttle that allows 5 executions per minute
+// the lock should be configured with a timeout matching the throttle:
+// lockTimeoutMs = config.intervalMs / config.executions
+const throttle = new Throttle(lock, config, key);